Architecture (ARCH) 526

-Your work in this course will be evaluated based on four assignments and the final examination.
+Your work in this course will be evaluated based on five assignments.
 Assignments 1, 2, and 3 (worth 20% each) consist of problems and questions drawn from the units.
 Assignment 4 is a case study, and is worth 15% of the total course mark.
-The final examination will cover the entire course and is worth 25% of your final grade.
-The minimum pass mark for the final exam is 50%.
+Assignment 5 will cover the entire course and is worth 25% of your final grade.
 Your instructor will grade the assignments.

 The table below summarizes this information: